muhammad-faizan-122/cropped-youtube-vids/README.md

 # Description
-If you want to download the cropped the youtube video, you can easily do.
+Download and cropped the youtube video easily using this repo.
 # Usage
 - If you have conda, just run following command to create conda virtual env as well install the requirements require to run the code.
     ```